 - Prior experience with Internet resiliency and or reconnection projects

 - Prior experience working on global projects or projects that are multi-national

 - Prior experience working in disaster management, emergency response, or recovery

 This is an open call for funding.
 Any team which meets our eligibility criteria is welcome to apply.
-Applications will open starting July 25th 2022 and close August 19th 2022.
-Final award decisions will be made by September 13rd 2022.
-Anticipated project start date is October 1st 2022.
+Applications will open starting 25 July 2022 and close on 2 September 2022.
+Final award decisions will be made by the end of September.
+Anticipated project start date is 1 October 2022.

 Organizations will be asked in the online application form to clearly demonstrate their ability to: